Tope19/Go-Authentication-System/README.md

-# Go Authentication System
+# Go Authentication and Blog System

-This is a RESTful authentication system built with Go, using the Gin web framework and GORM for database operations.
-It provides endpoints for user registration, login, password reset, and more.
+This is a RESTful authentication and blog system built with Go, using the Gin web framework and GORM for database operations.
+It provides endpoints for user authentication, blog management, and commenting.

 ## Features

-- User registration
-- User login with JWT token generation
-- Forgot password functionality
-- Reset password functionality
+- User authentication (registration, login, password reset)
+- Blog post creation, retrieval, updating, and deletion
+- Blog categories
+- Commenting system
+- JWT-based authentication for protected routes
 - Environment variable configuration
 - Error logging